-A new BMS at Governor Christopher DelSesto Middle School installed in 2017 helped the building increase its Energy Star Score from a 67 to a 74 in FY 2018.
-Aramark continued its on-going maintenance and monitoring of all middle school BMS through FY 2018.
-BMS are also updated and retro-commissioned as part of new boiler replacements such as those completed in 2015 and 2016 at Gilbert Stuart and Roger Williams.
-In FY 2018, Energy Star scores at both of those schools improved as well.
+A new BMS at DelSesto Middle School installed in 2017 helped the building continue to perform well in FY 2019.
+Aramark continued its on-going maintenance and monitoring of all middle school BMS through FY 2019.
+BMS are also updated and retro-commissioned as part of new boiler replacements such as those completed in 2015 and 2016 at Gilbert Stuart and Roger Williams middle schools.

 A new #1 boiler and vacuum condensate receiver were installed in 2018 at the Nathanael Greene Middle School, significantly enhancing heating efficiency at the facility.
 Condensate is the liquid formed when steam passes from the vapor to the liquid state.
-A vacuum condensate receiver recovers the water and residual heat contained in the discharged condensate for the purposes of reusing it for the boiler.
-Recovering condensate, instead of discharging it completely, can lead to significant savings of energy.
-Ongoing steam trap maintenance and other measures at the site contributed to the building earning an Energy Star score of 82 in FY 2018.
-The #2 boiler at Gilbert Stuart Middle School was replaced in 2016, along with a new vacuum return system, and a properly-sized condensate tank to provide better efficiency.
-Roger Williams Middle School's replacement boiler was installed in 2016.
+A vacuum condensate receiver recovers the water and residual heat contained in the discharged condensate for the purposes of reusing it for